e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

-# Headless Simulation
+# Headless Flight Simulation

-In this tutorial, we revisit our [interactive simulation](@ref "Interactive Simulation") setup.
+In this tutorial, we revisit our [interactive simulation](@ref "Interactive Flight Simulation") setup.
 This time, we will learn how to run the `Simulation` programmatically and extract results for inspection and plotting.